Most times when traveling for work, we get caught up in flying in and out as soon as possible to get back home to family and back to the work grind.

 Need a breath of fresh air?
 You don’t have to venture far.
 Plano has more than 82 miles of recreational trails open to the public.
 Chances are there’s a trail near your hotel.
 Get trail information here including downloadable trail maps.

 Two of the largest parks in Plano offer great opportunities to connect with the outdoors.
 Oak Point Park and Nature Preserve is 800 acres and has 3.5 miles of concrete trails and 5 miles of soft trails along Rowlett Creek.
-Go Ape at a tree-top adventure course or even canoe on the lake (call for rental information)!
+Go Ape at a tree-top adventure course or canoe on the lake!
 Arbor Hills Nature Preserve is a 200-acre park with hike and bike trails, a 2-mile walking trail and stunning views of the prairie and forest.
 Here are more options for grabbing a work-out in Plano.